 Wellness & Self-Care

-There’s no reason we should suffer more than we need.
-Prioritizing your health also means being intentional about your mental health and wellness.
+Prioritizing your wellbeing requires you to be intentional about your mental health and wellness.
 Enter: self-care!

 Is self-care really for me?